WE HAD a little trial run of the blubbing that will no doubt occur when Ben takes his first step into school this week.

 We tried on his uniform to check it fitted OK, cue mistyeyed staring of parents, hands flapping in front of face and cooing, and that was just his dad!

 “Oh, he looks so grown up,” I gushed.
-There he stood in his shiny new shoes, with his shiny new shirt and jumper and grey shorts, all he needed was a satchel and a packed lunch box and the picture would be complete.
+There he stood in his shiny new shoes, with his shiny new shirt and jumper and grey shorts, all he needed was a satchel and a packed lunch box and the picture

 I doubt he really understood why his parents were going all goey over what was just a change of clothing but it really did mark a massive step in his life.

-I wondered whether he would ever remember, nevermind appreciate, the carefree days of indoor play centres, endless picnics and play dates with his pals, before it all becomes about SATs tests, homework and exams.
+I wondered whether he would ever remember, nevermind appreciate, the carefree days of indoor play centres, endless picnics and play dates with his pals, before it all becomes about SATs tests,